alterNERDtive/EDDiscovery-wiki/Home.md

 # Current Version

-9.1.0 to 9.1.4 have a bug which prevent the auto upgrade message from showing!
-Please move to 9.1.8.

-9.1.8 Released on 20 Mar 2018 for ED 3.0.3
+10.0.0 Released on 9 May 2018 for ED 3.0.X

 See [[Release Notes|https://github.com/EDDiscovery/EDDiscovery/releases/latest]]

-* ED 3.0 support for new journal entries
+* New panels, new Splitter support for configurable splitter windows

-* Compass panel/Bookmark panel for new planetary bookmark features

-* EDSM Star database fully controllable over storage and download

 * Lots of other goodies - see the release notes.